How to Become a Business Analyst

 What Does a Business Analyst Do?

-Business analysts are largely responsible for identifying inefficiencies in businesses and recommending solutions to improve their performance.
+Business analysts are mainly responsible for identifying inefficiencies in businesses and recommending solutions to improve their performance.
 The exact roles of these professionals include:

 - Identifying and communicating with key stakeholders